 To enable automatic recording, go to the new Game Recording tab in Steam's settings and toggle the feature on.
 This will allow Steam to capture your gameplay automatically.
 While the feature works with all Steam-based games, Counter-Strike 2 (CS2) is specially optimized by Valve for better recording quality.
+For more on CS2's performance, check its system requirements.

 During gameplay, press Shift + Tab to open the Steam overlay.
 Here, you can view your recording timeline.
 After finishing your game session, you can access and manage your recordings via the Screenshot Manager.